followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/collapseAll(groupIndex).md

 ===================================================================

 <!--shortDescription-->
-Collapses groups or master rows in a grid.
+Collapses master rows or groups of a specific level.
 <!--/shortDescription-->

 <!--paramName1-->groupIndex<!--/paramName1-->
 <!--paramType1-->Number|undefined<!--/paramType1-->
 <!--paramDescription1-->
-The index of the groups to collapse.
+The group's level.
 Pass **undefined** to collapse all groups.
 Pass *-1* to collapse all master rows.
 <!--/paramDescription1-->

 <!--fullDescription-->